McClurg Court Cinemas

 The McClurg Court Cinemas, which was last operated by the Loews Cineplex chain, was not by any stretch of the imagination anything architecturally stunning, or even very visually interesting.

-It opened in 1971, and its exterior appearance still evokes that era pretty clearly, though the interior has been modernized more than once since then.
+It opened November 1971, and its exterior appearance still evokes that era pretty clearly, though the interior has been modernized more than once since then.
 For its first couple years in operation, it was a reserved seating-only roadshow house.
-In 1987, the large 1,189 seat auditorium was triplexed, creating one large main screen, and two much smaller screens (carved out of the balcony space).
+In Fall of 1987, the large 1,189 seat auditorium was triplexed, creating one large main screen, and two much smaller screens (carved out of the balcony space).

 The McClurg Court’s Auditorium #1 was for years the best place in all Chicago to see a major blockbuster, special effects packed epics such as “Titanic” or “The Matrix”, when lines would snake down Ohio Street.
 It had clear fields of vision, THX sound, and a 70 mm equipped projection system.